Joy Buolamwini: Career and research

-She is a researcher at the MIT Media Lab, where she works to identify bias in algorithms and to develop practices for accountability during their design; at the lab, Buolamwini is a member of Ethan Zuckerman's Center for Civic Media group.
-During her research, Buolamwini showed facial recognition systems 1,000 faces and asked them to identify whether faces were female or male, and found that software found it hard to identify dark-skinned women.
+Buolamwini was a researcher at the MIT Media Lab, where she worked to identify bias in algorithms and to develop practices for accountability during their design; at the lab, Buolamwini was a member of Ethan Zuckerman's Center for Civic Media group.
+During her research, Buolamwini showed 1,000 faces to facial recognition systems and asked the systems to identify whether faces were female or male, and found that the software found it hard to identify dark-skinned women.
 Her project, Gender Shades, became part of her MIT thesis.
-Her 2018 paper Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification, prompted responses from IBM and Microsoft, who swiftly improved their software.
+Her 2018 paper Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification prompted responses from IBM and Microsoft to take corrective actions to improve the accuracy of their algorithms, swiftly improved their software demonstrating her influence on the industry.
 She also created the Aspire Mirror, a device that lets users see a reflection of themselves based on what inspires them.
 Her program, Algorithmic Justice League, aims to highlight the bias in code that can lead to discrimination against underrepresented groups.
-She has created two films, 'Code4Rights' and 'Algorithmic Justice League: Unmasking Bias'.
-She served as Chief Technology Officer (CTO) for Techturized Inc, a haircare technology company.
+She has created two films, Code4Rights and Algorithmic Justice League: Unmasking Bias.
+Still the director, Code4rights is an advocacy organization started in 2012 intended to use technology to spread awareness of human rights.
+She served as Chief Technology Officer (CTO) for Techturized Inc., a hair-care technology company.

 Buolamwini's research was cited in 2020 as an influence for Google and Microsoft in addressing gender and race bias in their products and processes.

-Art activism
+She also served as an advisor to President Biden ahead of his administration's Executive Order 14110, released October 30, 2023.
+The order is also known as the Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (sometimes referred to as "Executive Order on Artificial Intelligence").

+In 2023, she published her first book, Unmasking AI: My Mission to Protect What Is Human in a World of Machines, which chronicles her research.
+Through her book: